cog

 Press "Ctrl+Shift+`" to open the menu, where you can run & create scripts.
 To add a script, click the ➕ button & enter the code without the "javascript:" part.

-Only works with connected networks; only works on Chrome OS
+Only works with connected networks; Chrome OS exclusive

-Gives the passwords to connected WiFi networks from a net log file.
+Gives the passwords to connected Wi-Fi networks from a .json file.

 Web-based exploit.